remy-phelipot/gta5checkscript/README.md

 # How to use `checkGta.py` and `checkGta3.py`

+If the two verification methods above are not working properly, or you'd like an outside opinion, you can use the scripts I wrote in this project to check the SHA256 hash of all data files.
+These scripts require Python to run.
+If you do not have it, head over to http://www.python.org/ to download an installer.
+Either version is fine.

 If you are using Python 2.x then where is says `script` you should use `checkGta.py`.
 If you are using Python 3.x, then where it says `script` you should use `checkGta3.py`.
+Note: The `checkGta_multi.py` script is designed for Python 2.x.
+Eventually, all scripts will be multithreaded.

 Place the `script` and `hashes.txt` file in the directory above your GTA V install.